Dataset Distillation Efficiently Encodes Low-Dimensional Representations from Gradient-Based Learning of Non-Linear Tasks: Proof of Main Theorems: Single Index Models (for ReLU Activation Function)

 \subsection{Well-defined Gradient Matching for ReLU}

 In this appendix, we consider a gradient matching algorithm that is well-defined for student gradient information formulated with ReLU activation function.
+This option is particularly motivated by the fact that practical frameworks such as PyTorch adopt a specific convention for the ReLU second derivative, which effectively makes DD well-defined in practice.
+Under this ReLU-defined update, we show that the same result as in the main paper continues to hold.
+In this sense, this also provides a possible explanation for why DD continues to work well empirically even when ReLU is used.
 As ReLU is invariant to scaling, we can consider without loss of generality that all weights are normalized $\|w_i\|=1$, which means that $w_i\sim U(S^{d-1})$.
 The idea is to look back at Lemma~\ref{lem:tilde_x_form} and define a novel update rule that is well-defined in the case $h=\sigma$ (where $\sigma=$ReLU).
 We only show the result for the single index model as the proof for multi-index model follows similarly. \begin{definition}[Well-defined Gradient Matching for ReLU] We defined the gradient update of $\tilde x^{(1)}$ as follows:

 where

 with $g_{i,j} = \frac{1}{N}\sum_n \hat f^\ast(x_n)x_n\sigma'(\langle w_{i,j}^{(0)},x_n\rangle)$.

 \end{definition}